avgator/avstudio-docs/docs/documentation/3-user-interface/3-user-interface.md

 The User Interface of AVgator Studio provides a user-friendly and intuitive environment for creating dynamic and interactive user interfaces.
-This section of the manual will guide you through the various components and features of the User Interface.
+This section of the documentation will guide you through the various components and features of the User Interface.

 -   [Dashboard Overview](dashboard.md):